In November 2016, Radio New Zealand reported that New Zealand’s 10-year-olds are the worst at maths in the English-speaking world.

 - only 17% of this group could subtract 532 from 4809 (2nd last, international average 57%)

-- only 16% of this group could choose the correct answer to 27 x 43 (last, international average 51%)
+- only 16% of this group could choose the correct answer to 27 × 43 (last, international average 51%)

-That last question was multiple choice.
-New Zealand’s result is worse than what we would expect from random guessing (25%).
-The previous cycle of TIMSS suggests a constructed response success rate would have been lower.
-In TIMSS2011, a similar cohort of students finished last-equal among peers in participating developed countries:
+In case you hadn’t noticed, that last question was multiple choice.
+New Zealand’s success rate is exactly the same as in 2015, and worse than what we would expect from random guessing (25%).
+An earlier cycle of TIMSS suggests a constructed response success rate would have been much lower.

 These results are unacceptable.
-We have far too many children who cannot perform basic numeracy tasks and the gap is widening.
-C’mon Kiwis, can’t we do better than this?!
+We have far too many children who cannot perform basic numeracy tasks, the achievement gap is widening, while other countries are stretching further ahead.
+C’mon Kiwis, can we do better than this?!
 Yes we can!

 Motivating article from 2013